Original Date: 6/2/1989 * Last Revision Effective: 1/10/2018

 - submits work assignments that frequently do not meet minimum requirements, or does not complete the assigned work;

-No points are calculated for a “P” grade, which is issued in two separate instances: for those courses institutionally recognized as using the “P” grade and for courses graded using “A” through “F” in which a student elects to be evaluated “pass/fail”.
-In the latter instance, all “P” grades must be supported with traditional letter grades, and when the student fails to receive a grade of “A” through “D”, a grade of “F” will be assigned and calculated into the grade-point average.
+No points are calculated for a “P” grade, which is issued in two separate instances: for those courses institutional recognized as using the “P” grade and for courses graded using “A” through “F” in which a student elects to be evaluated “pass/fail.”
+In the latter instance, all “P” grades must be supported with traditional letter grades, and when the student fails to receive a grade of “A” through “D,” a grade of “F” will be assigned and calculated in the grade-point average.

 Courses which a student elects to take “pass/fail” may not be used to satisfy distribution requirements in the arts and sciences or science degrees.
 A student must declare intention for a “P/F” grade within the first ten (10) days of the quarter by filing the request in the student service center.

 Students may ask to be graded on a “pass/fail” basis in a course by filing a request form at the registration office by the tenth instructional day of the quarter (for fall, winter, and spring; summer quarter has an alternate schedule).
 “Pass/fail” may also be determined at the time the student enrolls for the course.